RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 1. In Server Explorer, right-click the BANKDEMO server and select **Show Spool**.
 2. Double-click the name of one of the jobs in the list to open the details in a new tab.
 ![](images/ea36d8374884cc2250e25160fa077a34.png)
-3. Details of the job are displayed in their own appropriate sections; expand these sections to view the details.
+3. Details of the job are displayed in their own appropriate sections.
+You can expand these sections to view the details.
 ![](images/2fa4e0ba0e3925ed4279c4c8a995af04.jpg)

     In the **DD Entries** section, there are: